0xpatatedouce/scriptcitrea/README.md

     }
 }
 ```

-ctrl + x and press y
+Now press on ctrl + x and y to save your file and exit it

+Move the file
 ```
 sudo ln -s /etc/nginx/sites-available/citrea-rpc /etc/nginx/sites-enabled/
 ```

+verify if nginx work well
 ```
 sudo nginx -t
 ```

+Enable the service
 ```
 sudo systemctl enable nginx
 ```

+Start the service
 ```
 sudo systemctl start nginx
 ```

+You verify the status of the service
 ```
 sudo systemctl status nginx
 ```

+try this curl command to see if the rpc work you have an outup like this
 ```
 curl -X POST --header "Content-Type: application/json" --data '{"jsonrpc":"2.0","method":"citrea_syncStatus","params":[], "id":78}' http://167.86.111.173:80
 ```